MHPtweidinger/ScoreBoard/README.md

 ## Context

-This is a showcase implementation to demonstrate state of the ART techniques to ensure quality for native Android applications.
+This is a showcase implementation to demonstrate state of the art techniques to ensure quality for native Android applications.

 ### Tests